 The gear used to catch Pacific sardines is used at the surface and has little impact on habitat.

 Bycatch is low because gear used is selective.

-- According to the 2017 stock assessment, Pacific sardine are overfished, and are not subject to overfishing.
+- According to the 2019 stock assessment, Pacific sardine are overfished, and are not subject to overfishing.

 - The population size varies naturally, which can lead to large fluctuations (boom-bust cycles) in abundance and catch.